ajhodgson/College-Work/README.md

 #    Email: ajhodgson423@gmail.com
 #==================================

-#	CurrentProjects
+#	College-Work
-Contains old projects using Java and C#
+Projects and assignments from college using Java and C

 # Python
-Python projects
+Python projects in progress